CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/L-functions-nested/README.md

 ## Exercise 1

 - In `exercise.js` write a program that displays the percentage of students and mentors in the group
-- The percentage should be rounded to the nearest whole number (use a search engine to find out how to this with JavaScript)
+- The percentage should be rounded to the nearest whole number (use a search engine to find out how to do this with JavaScript)
 - You should have one function that calculates the percentage, and one function that creates a message

 > Consider: should your percentage function do the rounding, or should it be done when the greeting is created?